King-Zingelwayo/elephant-tf-ci-release/README.md

 # Elephant TF CI

-A Go-powered terminal UI that spins up production-ready Terraform CI/CD pipelines on GitHub Actions with AWS OIDC authentication — from zero to fully automated infrastructure in minutes.
+A Go-powered TUI application that spins up production-ready Terraform CI/CD pipelines on GitHub Actions with AWS OIDC authentication — from zero to fully automated infrastructure in minutes.

 ---